-wastes and their disposal Municipal mechanisms are a great concern in developing countries across the world, as poverty, over-population and rural-urban drift due to urbanization in addition to nonenforcement of existing sanitary laws on offenders as well as poor-funding by of these countries are governments responsible for the inefficient management 2002, (UNEP wastes Environmental Protection Agency, 2005).

-Domestic and industrial wastes contain a number of harmful microorganisms and trace elements and their presence in groundwater can result in an outbreak of water-borne diseases such as typhoid, hepatitis and gastro-intestinal diarrhea. infections (Amadi, 2009; Adewole, 2009).
+Municipal wastes and their disposal mechanisms are a great concern developing countries across the world, as poverty, over-population and rural-urban drift due to urbanization in addition to nonenforcement of existing sanitary laws on offenders as well as poor-funding governments of these countries responsible for the inefficient management wastes (UNEP 2002, Environmental Protection Agency, 2005).
+Domestic and industrial wastes contain a number of harmful microorganisms and trace elements and their presence in groundwater can result in an outbreak of water-borne diseases such as typhoid, diarrhea, hepatitis and gastro-intestinal infections (Amadi, 2009; Adewole, 2009).
 Most of these diseases are unfortunately still rampant in most developing countries today and are known to be the causes of many deaths, especially within the vulnerable group (children and women).
-Poor waste management in these countries favours the diseases. outbreaks of water-borne Therefore, improvement on existing waste disposal methods and (open dumps) techniques that introduction of new quarantee high level of health safety as well as groundwater protection as advocated in this research should be encouraged by concerned stakeholders.
+Poor waste management in these countries favours the outbreaks of water-borne diseases.
+Therefore, improvement on existing waste disposal methods (open dumps) introduction of new techniques quarantee high level of health safety as well as groundwater protection as advocated in this research should be encouraged by concerned stakeholders.

-In most cities in developing countries, it is common to see huge heaps of domestic and allied wastes such as garbage, plant agricultural leaves. damaged produce. spoiled food materials, pieces of paper. polythene bags, old cloths, wood, abandoned metals, vehicle scraps, used tires, plastics, glass, dust, damaged electronics, industrial wastes, animal wastes, hospital wastes, sanitary pads, diapers, construction materials and demolition debris resulting from overurbanization population, and industrialization (USEPA, 2003).
+In most cities in developing countries, it is common to see huge heaps of domestic and allied wastes such as garbage, plant leaves. damaged agricultural produce, spoiled food materials, pieces of paper, polythene bags, old cloths, wood, abandoned metals, vehicle scraps, used tires, plastics, glass, dust, damaged electronics, industrial wastes, animal wastes, hospital wastes, sanitary pads, diapers, construction materials and demolition debris resulting from overurbanization population. industrialization (USEPA, 2003).
 When these wastes are improperly disposed, which is usually the case in major cities in Nigeria; they constitute threats to air, land, water and man.
-During decomposition, it produces bad smell and serves as feeding ground for pests that spread diseases, blockage to drainage channels and creating a myriad of health. environmental problems. related and Leachates from the decomposition of these wastes at dumpsites are potential sources of soil and water pollution.
-Therefore, the need for an efficient and cost-effective waste management technique that will guarantee the soil, surface protection and to groundwater systems, cannot be ignored.
+During decomposition, it produces bad smell and serves as feeding ground for pests that spread diseases, blockage to drainage channels and creating a myriad of healthenvironmental related and problems Leachates from the decomposition of these wastes at dumpsites are potential sources of soil and water pollution.
+Therefore, the need for an efficient and cost-effective waste management technique that will guarantee protection to the soil. surface groundwater systems, cannot be ignored.
 Proper waste management and effective waste disposal system are required in southern Nigeria considering its salient and peculiar geology and hydrogeology.